NophaieViscente/quintoAndar/README.md

 <h1 align="center"> Realtor </h1>

 ### Objective of this project :
-    * Given an input, the algorithm provides the apartments/houses that best match the customer's choice.
+    <b> Given an input, the algorithm provides the apartments/houses that best match the customer's choice. </b>

 To install libs use requirements.txt